 Work outdoors!
 Assist Olympic Sculpture Park staff with landscape maintenance projects, weeding, invasive plant removal, etc. Prospective volunteers should enjoy the outdoors and interacting with the public.
 Training required, provided by SAM.
 Biweekly 3-hour shifts, March–October, Tuesday–Sunday; OSP.

 Greet and welcome visitors in the museum galleries, answer questions, provide directions, engage in conversations about art and exhibitions.
 Requires a warm, professional public presence and customer service orientation, ability to communicate clearly and effectively with staff, volunteers, and visitors, and the ability to stand/walk for 3 hours.
 Required training provided by SAM.
-Minimum commitment: Biweekly shifts for one year following training; 10 am–1 pm Wednesday–Sunday, or 1–4 pm Thursday, or 6–9 pm Friday.
+Minimum commitment: Biweekly shifts for one year following training; 10 am–1 pm or 1–4 pm Wednesday–Sunday, or 6–9 pm Thursday; SAM.